Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 “It is almost like they are afraid of changing for the better in the presence of someone who is in a better place.” – Reddit User

-Your energy, your confidence, your drive—it all exposes what they’re trying to hide.
+It means your energy, your confidence, your drive, your spirit—all expose what they’re trying to hide.

 The meaning behind their anger, their criticism, their negativity?
-It’s not about you.
+It’s not about your spirit.
 It’s about them.

 Their darkness can’t handle your presence because your spirit makes them uncomfortable.

 The deeper meaning?
-Weak people don’t like being around strong people.
+Weak people don’t like being around strong spirits.

-When you show up with ambition, discipline, and purpose, their demons feel threatened.
-The reason for their their reaction is fear.
+When you show up with ambition, discipline, and purpose, they feel threatened.
+The reason for their reaction is fear.
 Fear of being exposed.
 Fear of change.
 Fear of realizing they’ve been lying to themselves.

 And the real meaning of all this?
-Your presence forces them to face their repressed parts of themselves.
+Your spirit forces them to face their repressed parts.
 Some will rise.
 Most will resist.
 But either way, their reaction isn’t your problem.
-Your only job?
-Keep your spirit strong.
+Your only job is to keep your spirit strong.

 - You’re a mirror.
-Your presence reflects back all the areas where others are falling short.
+Your spirit reflects back all the areas where others are falling short.

-- You’re disrupting their comfort zone.
+- Your spirit is disrupting their comfort zone.
 Your growth and positivity challenge their complacency.

 - You’re exposing what’s hidden.
-Your authenticity brings their issues to the surface.
+Your spirit brings their issues to the surface.

-When you irritated someone, you’ll see some telltale signs:
+When you irritate someone, you’ll see some telltale signs:

 - People get defensive around you for no apparent reason